How to Improve Grain Quality Through Hazard Prevention

 Food safety planning, compliance with FSMA ensures quality of U.S. food supply

-Depending on the context of the discussion, reference to “grain quality” can allude to a number of diverse attributes.
-From moisture content to density, the variables dictating the perception of quality typically hinge on the specifications outlined in a customer contract and, ultimately, how the commodity will be consumed.
-Aside from the physical and intrinsic grain characteristics, quality in terms of sanitation is expected to meet the standards outlined by the U.S. government.
-Increased scrutiny of the processes and quality of commodities entering the food supply has taken center stage under the Food Safety Modernization Act (FSMA).
+Depending on the context of the discussion, "grain quality" has many connotations.
+From moisture content to density, the variables dictating the perception of grain quality hinges on measurements the specifications outlined in a customer contract and, ultimately how the commodity will be consumed.
+Aside from the physical and intrinsic characteristics of the lot, the management of grain sanitation yields its own set of allowances and penalties in today's regulatory environment - increasingly so with the months prior to the finalization of the Food Safety Modernization Act (FSMA).

-FSMA mandates all companies up and down the food supply chain adopt a proactive, preventive approach to food safety by outlining intervention strategies against potential foodborne contamination.
-Feed mills and grain elevators are especially affected by FSMA legislation because they provide foodstuffs for both human and animal consumption.
+FSMA pushes all companies up and down the food supply chain to adopt a proactive, preventive approach to food safety by outlining intervention strategies against potential foodborne contamination.
+Feed mills and grain elevators in particular are impacted by FSMA legislation because they serve both commodity groups _